rudneir2/WAF-Security---Recommendations---Application-Secret/README.md

 5. These Azure VMs have Azure VM disks that holds many important data.
 6. All Applications, including Azure Web apps, Azure Storage are authenticated through Azure AD.
 Azure AD is syncronized with local ADDS (Kerberos based).

-**NOTE:**
-Any actor (user, developer, internet user) that may have access in somehow to the environment may be a potential threat actor, by having its credentials stolen and starting any type of attack, like lateral movement, privilege escalation, or remote access to any resource on Azure.

 ## Adding Security Recommendations